-The Sticky Waterfalls get their name from a mineral deposit that provides an incredibly grippy surface for bare feet and hands.
-In fact, the rocks feel like hardened sponges, callous and even slightly prickly to the touch, but surprisingly give a bit under pressure.
-There are also no algae or slime that adheres to the rocks, leaving a perfect canvas to climb up the waterfall.
+The Sticky Waterfalls get their name from a mineral deposit that is incredibly grippy.
+In fact, the rocks feel like a hardened sponge.
+They are callous and even slightly prickly to the touch but surprisingly give a bit under pressure.
+Since no algae or slime adheres to the rocks, they are the perfect canvas to climb up the waterfall.
 It is impressively steep in some places, but with the aid of the limestone deposits on the stones, we felt like Spider-Man!

 Brawn and Beauty

 The surrounding forest floor is coated with moss and small colorful flowers.
-There are plenty of forest creatures, too, like butterflies and water bugs, and even the occasional minnow.
+There are plenty of forest creatures like butterflies and water bugs, and there are even the occasional minnows.

-These multi-tiered waterfalls are easy on the eyes and a great way to cool off in Thailand’s heat, but challenging to your muscles.
+These multi-tiered waterfalls are easy on the eyes and a great way to cool off in Thailand’s heat.
+The are a challenge to your muscles, though!
 If you do plan to climb these waterfalls, be prepared to work muscles in your legs and feet you never knew existed.
 Even if you don’t plan on getting wet clambering over the rocks, there are a couple hundred steep stairs that take you down the various levels of waterfalls.
 Make sure to save your energy for the trip back up!

 Stay for a Picnic

 Located in the SriLanna National Forest, the Sticky Waterfalls is a great place for a picnic.
 There are drinks and light snacks for sale on the premises and clean, although Thai-styled, bathrooms.
-Food is not allowed down in the waterfall area (there are no trash cans to dispose of your garbage), but there are plenty of picnic tables with shade near the top area of the park entrance.
+Food is not allowed down in the waterfall area.
+However, there are plenty of picnic tables with shade near the top area of the park entrance.

-Alternatively, about a five minutes drive before arriving at the park is a small outdoor market with several mom and pop restaurants.
+Alternatively, about a five minutes drive before arriving at the park is a small outdoor market with several open-aired restaurants.
 Vendors can whip up Thai meals to-go that you can take with you to the park.
 There are also grilled meats, fresh fruits, and some small packaged Thai snacks that are perfect for picnicking.

 In addition to picnic items, make sure to bring: